 The Interstate Mining Compact Commission is a multi-state governmental agency / organization that represents the natural resource and related environmental protection interests of its member

-states have become associate members as they pursue enactment of legislation which will make them full members.
+state has become an associate member as they pursue enactment of legislation which will make them a full member.
 The Commission established its headquarters in the Northern Virginia suburbs of Washington, D.C. in 1988.
 The states

 are officially represented by their Governors who serve as Commissioners.
 The Commission operates through several committees composed of duly appointed representatives of the Governors from their respective Departments of Natural